a759116/mos_web/README.md

   | next_fit | next_fit_allocate |
   | release | release_memory |

-The "src" folder contains code for creating different API endpoints and "tests" folder contains code to test those respective ebdpoints.
+The "src" folder contains code for creating different API endpoints and "tests" folder contains code to test those respective endpoints.

 The folder "src" has a subfolder "services" that contains code for different contexts such as home, memory, and virtual.
 To achieve this structure in Rust,
 * module services is defined in lib.rs